Upanishads: Chronology

-Meanwhile, the Indologist Johannes Bronkhorst argues for a later date for the Upanishads than has generally been accepted.
-Bronkhorst places even the oldest of the Upanishads, such as the Brhadaranyaka as possibly still being composed at "a date close to Katyayana and Patañjali [the grammarian]" (i.e., c.
+Meanwhile, the indologist Johannes Bronkhorst argues for a later date for the Upanishads than has generally been accepted.
+Bronkhorst places even the oldest of the Upanishads, such as the Brihadaranyaka as possibly still being composed at "a date close to Katyayana and Patañjali [the grammarian]" (i.e., c.
 2nd century BCE).

 The later Upanishads, numbering about 95, also called minor Upanishads, are dated from the late 1st-millennium BCE to mid 2nd-millennium CE.
 Gavin Flood dates many of the twenty Yoga Upanishads to be probably from the 100 BCE to 300 CE period.
 Patrick Olivelle and other scholars date seven of the twenty Sannyasa Upanishads to likely have been complete sometime between the last centuries of the 1st-millennium BCE to 300 CE.
 About half of the Sannyasa Upanishads were likely composed in 14th- to 15th-century CE.